 The film grossed more than $157 million in box office revenue worldwide and was nominated for ten Academy Awards.

 Asa Concha co-owns Saucy Calf Native American restaurant, named for her great-great-grandfather, an Osage chief.
-She got to cook cultural favorites for much of the Killers of The Flower Moon cast and crew.
+She got to cook cultural favorites for much of the film's cast and crew.

-Concha considers herself lucky for a very different reason: Her family was not covertly murdered during the killings.
+Concha considers herself lucky for a very different reason: No one covertly murdered her family during the killings.

 “To my knowledge, we didn’t have no actual family members that was part of that, although my grandmother was born in 1901," Concha said.
 "She had seen what was happening back then.”

-Concha added she has a headright to a share of oil revenue extracted from Osage land, which is what white conspirators murdered dozens of Wahzhazhe people for all those years ago before the FBI made arrests.
+Concha added she has a headright to a share of oil revenue extracted from Osage land, which is what white conspirators murdered dozens of Wahzhazhe people for all those years ago.

-The Osage Nation marked the movie's one year anniversary to advocate changes to headright laws in Washington that would guarantee control back to its estimate of 25% of Osage headrights not controlled by Osage individuals.
+The Osage Nation marked the movie's one-year anniversary by advocating for changes to headright laws to guarantee control back to to the Osage for the estimate of 25% of headrights not controlled by Osage individuals.

 Kincaid agrees with the sentiment and suggests the lessons from the movie speak for themselves.